George Mason University

 There is to be NO group work on the programs.
 Receiving direct contributions to the code that is submitted is considered a violation of the Honor Code.
 (See cs.gmu.edu/wiki/pmwiki.php/HonorCode for the GMU and Computer Science guidelines.)

 It is a departmental requirement that students in CS330 must see their advisor and discuss their degree progress.
 Students not fulfilling this requirement will receive an Incomplete grade.
-(Non-majors and graduate students need not worry about this.)
+(Non-majors and graduate students are not included.)
 The visit must be documented by a signed note or email from your advisor.

 Programs will be marked down 25% each class they are late; in particular, it is marked down 25% after the due date.